Laxfield: History

-Laxfield arose in Saxon times as it is known that an early church was there and the village itself appears in the Domesday Book.
-In 1226 Laxfield was given charter to hold a market and Saturday was selected.
+Laxfield is believed to date from Saxon times as it is known that an early church was there, and the village itself appears in the Domesday Book of 1086.
+In 1226 Laxfield was given a charter to hold a market and Saturday was selected.

-The All Saints Church in Laxfield is largely of 14th century construct and was essentially complete by 1488.
+All Saints’ Church in Laxfield is largely of 14th-century construction, and was essentially complete by 1488.

 The village and the surrounding area, like much of East Anglia, was a hotbed of Puritan sentiment during much of the 17th century.
-Being the birthplace of the intolerant William Dowsing as well as the home of many of his kin, it was natural enough that Laxfield became a puritan parish.
-By the mid-1630s, the Fiske family and others had departed for the Massachusetts Bay Colony as part of the wave of emigration that occurred during the Great Migration.
+Being the birthplace of the iconoclast William Dowsing as well as the home of many of his kin, it was natural enough that Laxfield became a puritan parish.
+By the mid-1630s, the Fiske family and others had departed for the Massachusetts Bay Colony as part of the wave of emigration that occurred during the Puritan Migration to New England.

 Laxfield was the final station on the Mid-Suffolk Light Railway, which ran from the Great Eastern Railway line at Haughley.
 The railway opened in 1904 and eventually closed in 1952.
 Eventually the line reached Cratfield.